 Women helping women - women supporting other women - in the Heart of Mary.
 That’s what we’re here for.

 If you would like to bring Heart of Mary Women’s Fellowship to your own parish - in either capacity - let us help!

-Download your leader handbook and get Heart of Mary parish ministry started in your parish today!
+Download your leader brochure and get Heart of Mary parish ministry started in your parish today!